When choosing a bit you should always think about the mouthpiece material as well as fit, side style and mouthpiece type.

 Sweet iron

+Sweet Iron is quite care intensive but easy enough to do.
 To care for a sweet iron bit it's best to wipe it with bit wipes rather than use a lot of water and soaps.
-Use an olive oil soaked cloth after cleaning to maintain and reduce the rapid rusting of these bits.
+Use a Vegetable or olive oil soaked cloth after cleaning to maintain and reduce the rusting of these bits.
+They are best stored in a dry location, if this is not possible then wrap in a dry cloth in between uses.

 Plastic, rubber and synthetic materials

-You should take care to research what is at tge core of the bit and ensure you use one which has a steel cable core.
-These bits are very prone to being chewed and tooth marks, this is only if the bit is incorrectly fitted.
-I had a nathe and beris bit for my mares and neither ever chewed it.
-Do always take care to maintain this type of bit as sharp edges will cause problems in the mouth and should immediately be replaced.
-If your bit is being chewed then check the position of the bit in the mouth as it shouldnt be touching your horses teeth.
+You should take care to research what is at the core of the bit and ensure you use one which has a steel cable core.
+Some cheaper brands will use screws or welding, or even nothing at all which can be dangerous in the advent of damage.
+These bits are very prone to being chewed and tooth marks, if the bit is incorrectly fitted.
+Do always take care to maintain this type of bit as sharp edges will cause trauma in the mouth and should immediately be replaced.
+If your bit is being chewed then check the position of the bit in the mouth as it shouldn’t be touching your horses teeth.

 Leather